 Venice has been on my radar for a pretty long while.
 So I wrote it into my 2018 goals to visit and spoke it into existence.
-I was actually coming to the realisation that I may have go solo until my good friend Reg randomly popped up asking if I would like to join her as she’ll be travelling home to Italy.
-I really replied yesssss without hesitation because who is going to give free food and accommodation a pass lol.
+I was actually coming to the realisation that I may have to go solo until my friend randomly popped up asking if I would like to join her as she’ll be travelling home to Italy.
+I replied yes without hesitation because who is going to give free food and accommodation a pass lol.

 We stayed in another city called Padua, got on a train from Padova train station to Venice €4.05 (one way) and proceeded our day trip on the hunt for some fresh homemade pasta.

-This catherdral church is a must see!
-Also check out St Marks square which is in from of St Mark’s Basilica.
+This cathedral church is a must-see!
+Also, check out St Marks square which is in from of St Mark’s Basilica.

-You can visit Murano, Burano and Torchello for €20!
-Keep an eye out for my blog post on the Lagoon islands.
+You can visit Murano, Burano and Torcello for €20!

 Venice has vibrant and colourful festivals throughout the year.
 Carnavale is a popular one that lasts about 2 weeks.
 The Festival of San Marco takes place in Venice on April 25, honouring Saint Mark.

-Risalto Bridge is the most famous of Venice’s bridges and while your taking in the views, do some window shopping nearby in Rialto market.
+Rialto Bridge is the most famous of Venice’s bridges and while you’re taking in the views, do some window shopping nearby in Rialto market.

 I wish I was able to explore more of Venice but I ended up cutting my trip short to go solo to Mykonos island.
 Nonetheless, I will definitely be coming back to Venice again because I am obsessed with the city (especially Burano lol).